-Eating healthy isn’t always easy, particularly when you’re on the go.
-If you’ve got a busy schedule and you feel hungry, it’s easy just to grab a bite from a restaurant or a stop-and-go shop.
+Eating healthy isn’t always easy, especially when you are on the go.
+If you have a busy schedule and suddenly feel hungry in the midst of all else on your to-do list, it’s easy to order takeout from a restaurant.

-When you’re on a budget, eating healthy can seem like a challenge, too, since healthier options can be more expensive.
+When you are on a budget, however, eating healthy can often seem like a real challenge, as healthier options can often be more expensive.

 But a straight-forward strategy based on two Ps can help you overcome those obstacles.
 By planning and prepping, you can customize a healthy eating approach that emphasizes portion control and features vegetables, fruits, whole grains and low-fat protein.

 Along the way you can enjoy the well-known benefits of a healthy diet — losing weight and reducing your risk of a range of cardiovascular diseases and cancers.

 What’s for dinner?
 When you come home from work or school, that’s the last question you want to face.
 It’s not you, really.
 Scientists estimate that we make a whopping 35,000 decisions each day, with more than 200 of them about food.
 At some point, rather than thinking through what the most nutritious choice is, we’re exhausted from the decision-making process and just grab the closest food that will quiet our growling stomachs.

 But if you’ve planned your meal in advance, you eliminate the need for a decision.
 Imagine walking in the door at the end of the day, knowing tonight’s menu is grilled chicken, baked sweet potatoes and salad, and that all the ingredients you need are waiting for you in your kitchen.